Patient: “I can’t see very far in these new glasses”

 There are three main types of corrective lenses today.
 Glasses, contacts and intraocular lenses.

-are everywhere.
-You often see them hanging on the faces of people with
+They are everywhere.
+You often see them hanging on the faces of people with vision problems.

 Its body structure includes a body frame that holds two pieces of lenses together, two hands named temples which grab on to your ears and its body sits on the bridge of your nose.